RohitRathore1/Repo-2020/Logistic Regression with NumPy and Python/README.md

 By the end of this topic, I will be able to build logistic regression models from scratch using NumPy and Python, without the use of machine learning frameworks such as scikit-learn and statsmodels.

 ## Structure:
-# Task 1: Introduction and Project Overview
+# Task 1: Introduction and topic Overview
 - Introduction to the data set and the problem overview.
 - See a demo of the final product I will build by the end of this topic.